-To learn more about how Federal funding works, read through the Five Steps to Federal Funding: A Brief Explanation of the Safe Routes to School Program Process.
+From 2005-2012, each state received federal funding specifically for Safe Routes to School projects via the federal transportation legislation SAFTEA-LU.
+Many states still have funds remaining from the Safe Routes to School program; see our State of the States quarterly tracking report to see whether this funding is still available in Kentucky.
+To learn more about federal funding for Safe Routes to School, read through the Five Steps to Federal Funding: A Brief Explanation of the Safe Routes to School Program Process.
 You can find additional resources in our national learning network too.

 Kentucky has funded 62 local Safe Routes to School projects totaling more than 9.5 million.
 The Kentucky Safe Routes to School program requires all Safe Routes to School applications be sponsored by a Local Public Agency (LPA).
 Parents and others in the community who are interested in implementing a Safe Routes to School program should contact their local officials and school board members about applying.
 Safe Routes to School projects require no local matching funds.

 Visit the Kentucky Safe Routes to School program website for more information.

 Kentucky is proud to provide the Kentucky Guidebook, Safe Routes to School Curriculum, and Lesson Plans as a resource for those interested in developing a Safe Routes to School program in their school or community.
 All of these resources were developed by the KYTC specifically for Kentucky, and the curriculum has been approved by the Kentucky Department of Education for use in Kentucky’s classrooms.
 Additional resources can be found on the Kentucky Safe Routes to School website.

 Kentucky does not have a state advisory committee.

 If you would like to submit a success story for consideration, please email it to Kate Moening.